MarshP/yon-readme/README.md

 Several players have adopted a banner (or two) to signify their constructions, portals, and so on.
 There is a display of all of them to the left of the Public Smeltery.

 * Brown with white central strip and black chief indented - MrTrousers
-* Black with red fess, black with purple fess - Marsh
+* Black with red fess, black with purple fess - MAMP
 * Rainbow - DgC
 * Blue with yellow flower charge
 * Blue with white diagonal cross (Scottish saltire)